HasturDev/aws_testing/README.md

 ```bash
  docker run -it -e INSTANCE_ID=ANOTHER_INSTANCE_ID localstack-python-boto3
 ```
- in order to override the instance_id with your own or modify the instance ID to a default you want and run
+ in order to override the instance_id with your own or modify the instance ID to a default you want and run or run
  ```bash
  docker run -it localstack-python-boto3
  ```